erosendale/tag-match/README.md

 Create a login from /users/register, then use it to login /users/login and get an authorization token

-Input the auth token response after 'Bearer' to the 'Autorize' button on the top right
+Input the auth token response after 'Bearer' to the 'Authorize' button on the top right

 Now you can create a profile, or many (under different logins), and find and like other nearby profiles.
 The tests do all of this for several users.